 3. TNAU Botanical Garden, Coimbatore:

-The botanical garden situated on the campus of Tamil Nadu Agriculture University against the background of bluish green hill ranges.
+The botanical garden is situated on the campus of Tamil Nadu Agriculture University against the background of bluish-green hill ranges.
 It was established in 1908 by the department of agriculture, Madras.
-The layout of this garden is harmony between formal and the informal designs.
-Sunken garden is the most interesting feature along with an extensive collection of plants.
+The layout of this garden is harmony between formal and informal designs.
+The sunken garden is the most interesting feature along with an extensive collection of plants.

 4. The Acharya Jagadish Chandra Bose Indian Botanic Garden, Kolkata: